HALL OF FAME HONOREES

 Les Goates was both a sports reporter and an athletics organizer.
 He worked at the Deseret News from 1919 to 1964 as a reporter, sports editor and editorial writer.
 That stint included a daily column that ran for 44 years.
 His writing helped him win the Hot Stove League award for services rendered as a writer and official scorer in the Pacific Coast League for 30 years.
 He helped organize the Utah-Idaho Baseball League and the Pioneer League.
-Goates founded the Utah State High school honor team in basketball.
-The long-time writer also was influential in organizing the Mormon Church’s M Men basketball program.
+Goates founded the Utah State High School Honor Team in basketball.
+The long-time writer also was influential in organizing the Mormon Church’s M-Men basketball program.
 Goates was awarded the Freedom Award and Utah Champions trophy.

 While bowling is a sport that often does not receive much attention, Slattery did her best to change that.
-She won the national all-star bowling championship in Philadelphia in 1965, averaging 197 for 77 games.
+She won the National All-Star bowling championship in Philadelphia in 1965, averaging 197 for 77 games.
 Among 500 entries, she won the Beat the Champ series in Cleveland.
 Locally, Slattery won the Ritz Queen Classic five times and the Utah State Banquet of Champions.
 She is a member of the Utah State Bowling Hall of Fame.

 CLASS OF 1990

-Soft-spoken Marion Dunn earned a reputation as a fine writer in a career that spanned decades.
+Soft-spoken Marion Dunn earned a reputation as a sports writer in a career that spanned decades.
 His stories appeared in the Utah Daily Chronicle, the Salt Lake Tribune, the Salt Lake Telegram, the Deseret News, the Provo Daily Herald and United Press International.
 The Bingham High graduate served as president of the Football Writers of America in 1989, and was a long-time member of that group’s board and All-American selection committee.
 The author of books on Bingham Canyon and the Bonneville Salt Flats was awarded the Best in Nation Award for sports writing contests that included bowling, softball and basketball.

-Marvin Melville was one of those folks who helped put Utah skiing on the world stage.
+Marvin Melville was one of those who helped put Utah skiing on the world stage.
 He competed in skiing for both Granite High and the University of Utah.
 In 1959, he won the NCAA downhill, slalom and the combined.
 He was a member of the U.S. Olympic team from 1956 through 1958 and was on the 1960 FIS team.
-After his competitive career, he coached the 1964 women’s Olympic ski team and then moved on to be the University of Utah ski team from 1963 through 1966.
+After his competitive career, he coached the 1964 women’s Olympic ski team and then moved on to coach the University of Utah ski team from 1963 through 1966.
 In 1969, he chaired the U.S/ Ski Association’s Alpine Committee.